-How Does Kyrie Irving Trade Impact Celtics’ Chances Vs. Warriors, Cavs
+How Kyrie Irving Trade Impacts Celtics’ Chances Vs. Warriors And Cavs

-News flash: The Boston Celtics still aren’t the best team in the NBA — hello, Golden State Warriors — after reportedly acquiring Kyrie Irving in a blockbuster trade Tuesday evening.
+News flash: The Boston Celtics still aren’t the best team in the NBA — hello, Golden State Warriors — after acquiring Kyrie Irving from the Cleveland Cavaliers in a blockbuster trade Tuesday night.

-But they might have a better chance at being that team in the near future thanks to this shocker of a deal.
+But they might have a better chance at being that team in the near future, thanks to this shocker of a deal.

 Sure, the C’s will look a lot different this upcoming season, as they now have parted with four of their five starters from a team that went to the Eastern Conference finals.
 And, on top of that, they lost one of their most valuable assets in the 2018 Brooklyn Nets pick, which could very well be the No. 1 overall selection in what’s supposed to be a loaded draft.